thekomer/Sunset/README.md

 #### Installation:

-Extract the zip file to the themes directory i.e. `/usr/share/themes/` for system-wide use; or to `~/.themes/` (create it if necessary) for single user.
+Download latest release file and extract the zip file to the themes directory i.e. `/usr/share/themes/` for system-wide use; or to `~/.themes/` (create it if necessary) for single user.
 Then change theme via distribution specific tool.